Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Results

 \subsubsection{Setup}

 We present results from a recursive out-of-sample forecasting exercise conducted as follows.
-We begin by designating a data window of the first 45 available quarters of post-processed data from 1988:Q2 to 1999:Q2 as the training set, and the subsequent $H=8$ quarters starting from 1999:Q3 as the holdout validation set.
+We begin by designating a data window of the first 45 available quarters of post-processed data from 1988:Q2 to 1999:Q2 as the \textit{training} set, and the subsequent $H=8$ quarters starting from 1999:Q3 as the holdout \textit{validation} set.
 Using the training set and its associated index set $[T]$, we approximate the $h$-quarter-ahead posterior predictive distribution via forwardly simulating the thinned MCMC samples of vector forecasts, $\bm{y}_{T+h | T}^{(r)}$ for $h \in [H]$ (with $r$ indexing the $r$-th thinned MCMC sample).

 Both point and interval forecasts are considered.
-As for point forecasts, we approximate the marginal posterior median.
-We approximate this by taking the empirical median of MCMC samples $(\bm{y}_{T+h | T}^{(r)})_{r=1}^R$, element-wise, given $h \in [H]$.
-The median provides an appropriate and tractable summary of the posterior predictive distribution, allowing for the forecast value to be exactly zero when warranted by the latent dynamic logistic sub-model, compared to the mean which is often employed as the default choice.
-Interval forecast is similarly approximated by an empirical central $\alpha$-percentile interval.
+As for point forecasts, we compute the posterior median of MCMC samples $(\bm{y}_{T+h | T}^{(r)})_{r=1}^R$, element-wise; the median gives an appropriate and tractable summary of the posterior predictive distribution which assigns positive probability to exact zeros.
+Interval forecast is approximated as a $(1-\alpha)$\% credible interval (CI), approximated also from MCMC draws.

-Then, the next window of training samples with expanding window size (i.e., varying $T$) are used to compute the point forecast over the next holdout set.
+Then, the next window of training samples with expanding window size (i.e., varying $T$) is used to compute the point forecast over the next holdout set.
 We repeat this until $T$ is such that its $(H=8)$-quarters-ahead forecast corresponds to the final available data.
-In the final window, the holdout set ranges from 2020:Q3 to 2024:Q2, except for Germany, where the latest available disaggregated data was 2023:Q4 at the time we performed the analyses.
-We evaluate the out-of-sample point forecast performance with the empirical mean absolute error (MAE) relative to non-missing observations, and the interval forecasts by how well-calibrated over the distinct windows they are at different levels of $\alpha$.
+In the final window, the training set ranges from 1988:Q2 to 2022:Q2, and the holdout set ranges from 2022:Q3 to 2024:Q2.
+Out-of-sample forecast performance is evaluated using (a) the empirical mean absolute error (MAE) for point forecasts, relative to non-missing observations, and (b) calibration accuracy of interval forecasts at different levels of $\alpha$. {Note that log predictive density scores (LPDS), while standard for evaluating interval/density forecasts, are inapplicable for comparing UCSV versus Z-UCSV, as the latter's predictive distribution is partially a point-mass.}